gcornetta/gwWrapper/README.md

 <a name="installation"></a>
 ## Installation
-To install the Machine Wrapper module go through the following steps:
+To install the Fab Lab APIs Wrapper module go through the following steps:

 1. download or clone this repo,
 2. run `npm install` in the installation folder,